 Health Indicator Report of HIV Infections

-DefinitionNumber of people infected with HIV and living in Utah.
+DefinitionNumber of people diagnosed with HIV and living with HIV in Utah.

 NumeratorFor views regarding new cases - the number of new HIV diagnoses in a given year.
 For views regarding persons living with HIV in Utah - the number of persons with diagnosed HIV infection who are known to be living in Utah during a particular time-frame.

 Healthy People Objective HIV-2:Reduce the number of new HIV infections among adolescents and adults

 U.S. Target: 36,450 people